henkelmax/modrepo/docs/minecraft/voicechat/wiki/supported_versions.md

 It shows for which Minecraft versions the mod is still maintained.

-We usually only support the latest patch of each major Minecraft version.
+Usually only the latest patch of each major Minecraft version is supported.
 Snapshots are generally no longer supported after a newer snapshot version is released or the full release of that version is out.

 | Minecraft Version | Type                | Support                                              |